sonic-net/SONiC/doc/user_mgmt/user_mgmt_hld.md

 ###  4.2 <a name='Featuredefault'></a>Feature defaults
 The default values from rules/config will be passed to init_cfg.json file during build.
+If [California-SB237 feature](https://github.com/sonic-net/SONiC/tree/master/doc/California-SB237) is enabled, "passwd_date_of_last_change" field
+will be added to init_cfg.json during build to expire password on init.

 ```
 "ROLE_TABLE": {